facebookarchive/mention-bot/README.md

-  "actions": ["opened"], // List of PR actions that mention-bot will listen to, default is "opened" "skipAlreadyAssignedPR": false, // mention-bot will ignore already assigned PR's "assignToReviewer": false, // mention-bot assigns the most appropriate reviewer for PR "skipTitle": "" // mention-bot will ignore PR that includes text in the title }
+  "actions": ["opened"], // List of PR actions that mention-bot will listen to, default is "opened" "skipAlreadyAssignedPR": false, // mention-bot will ignore already assigned PR's "assignToReviewer": false, // mention-bot assigns the most appropriate reviewer for PR "skipTitle": "", // mention-bot will ignore PR that includes text in the title, "delayed": false, // mention-bot will wait to comment until specified time in `delayedUntil` value "delayedUntil": "3d", // Used if delayed is equal true, permitted values are: minutes, hours, or days, e.g.: '3 days', '40 minutes', '1 hour', '3d', '1h', '10m'
+  "skipCollaboratorPR": false, // mention-bot will ignore if PR is made by collaborator }
 ```